 Candidates should have a GPA of 3.0.
-Applicants with a GPA (no lower than 2.7) may be admitted on a probationary basis.
+Applicants with a GPA between 2.8 and 3.0 may be admitted on a probationary basis.
 They must achieve a GPA of 3.0 in their first semester in order to continue in the program.